crashoverride777/swifty-receipt-validator/README.md

 ## StoreKit Alert Controllers and Connectivity Issues

 One thing I do not know about receipt validation is if there is a way to stop the default StoreKit alert controller to show.
-When you get to the purchase code and to the .Purchased switch statement, storeKit automatically shows an AlertController ("Thank you, purchase was succesfull").
+When you get to the purchase code and to the `.purchased` switch statement, storeKit automatically shows an AlertController ("Thank you, purchase was succesfull").
 This however is the point where receipt validation is actually starting so it takes another few seconds for the products to unlock.
 I guess this must be normal, although it would be nicer to show that alert once receipt validation is finished.

 I also wonder what happens when there is server issues and receipt validation fails, because customers see the purchase succesfull alert but receipt validation has failed and therefore the products have not unlocked, yet they paid.
 I assume this is a very rare case, yet I still wonder what to do in this situation.